-The Governing Board recognizes the importance of providing a safe school environment that is conducive to learning and helps ensure promotes student safety and well-being., and the prevention of student injury.
-The Superintendent or designee shall implement a propriate practices measures shall be implemented to minimize the risk of harm to students, including, but not limited to, practices relative to protocols for maintaining safe conditions on school grounds, promoting safe use of school facilities and equipment, the outdoor environment, and guiding student participation in educational programs and school-sponsored activities.
+The Governing Board recognizes the importance of providing a safe school environment that is conducive to learning and promotes student safety and well-being.
+Appropriate measures shall be implemented to minimize the risk of harm to students, including, but not limited to, protocols for maintaining safe conditions on school grounds, promoting safe use of school facilities and equipment, and guiding student participation in educational programs and school-sponsored activities.